Political Participation

 State Voting Rights Acts FAQs

-State VRAs are an important tool to ensure that all voters can fairly and fully participate in our democracy, especially Black voters and other voters of color who historically have been denied this right.
-State VRAs give voters and community groups tools not only to address voting discrimination, but also to prevent it from happening in the first place.
+State VRAs help ensure that all voters can fairly and fully participate in our democracy, especially Black voters and other voters of color who historically have been denied this right.
+State VRAs give voters and community groups tools to address existing voting discrimination and to prevent it from happening in the first place.
 In recent years, efforts to implement discriminatory voting practices and policies have increased across the nation, and we are now seeing attacks rather than progress on voting rights at the national level, making this legislation all the more urgent and necessary.

 Preclearance aims to stop discrimination before it occurs.
 It is based on the simple principle that when it comes to a matter as fundamental as the right to vote, an ounce of prevention is worth a pound of cure.

-State VRAs that contain a preclearance program can adopt a framework to determine which local governments come under the preclearance requirement based on a recent record of voting rights or civil rights violations or other recent evidence of racial discrimination.
-For those counties, cities, or other local government entities that come under the preclearance protection, the legislation provides a streamlined, administrative process to get an expert review of key voting changes before they go into effect, to ensure they will not harm people based on race.
+State VRAs that contain a preclearance program adopt a framework to determine which local governments come under the preclearance requirement, based on a recent record of voting rights or civil rights violations or other recent evidence of racial discrimination.
+For local governments that come under the preclearance protection, the legislation provides a streamlined administrative process that ensures changes will not erect barriers to voting based on race before those changes go into effect.
+Preclearance is essentially a review and approval process that protects equitable access to the ballot box.

 State VRA preclearance programs are inspired by Section 5 of the Voting Rights Act, which was one of the most effective provisions ever designed for eradicating voting discrimination and widely considered the “heart” of the Voting Rights Act of 1965.
 In 2013, in Shelby County v.
 Holder, the U.S. Supreme Court struck down the framework that determined which jurisdictions were covered by the federal VRA’s Section 5 preclearance process, making the provision inoperable.
-Before being dismantled, Section 5 of the VRA prevented and halted thousands of discriminatory voting policies.
-A strong State VRA restores and modernizes this essential protection.
+Before being dismantled, Section 5 of the VRA halted thousands of discriminatory voting policies.
+A strong State VRA can restore and modernize this essential protection.

 Yes.
-While some state laws focus on increasing voting access through affirmative policies that set rules or practices like automatic voter registration or early voting, State VRAs focus particularly on enacting protections that make voting fairer and free of discrimination.
-Multi-pronged and comprehensive in approach, State VRAs address voting discrimination, including practices and policies that present challenges to voters of color, first-time voters, rural voters, and limited English-speaking voters.
+Some state laws focus on increasing voting access through affirmative policies that set rules or practices like automatic voter registration or early voting.
+State VRAs, however, focus on enacting protections that make voting fairer and free from discrimination.

 More on Voting Rights and Redistricting